-The project team shall deliver all reports documenting the as-built hardware and software including: drawings, source code, modifications, compliance exceptions, and recommendations for improvement.
+The project team shall deliver all reports documenting the as-built hardware and software, including drawings, source code, modifications, compliance exceptions, and recommendations for improvement.

-The objective of this readiness requirement is to ensure that the Construction Provide a record of the current technical state of the Rubin Observatory system and knowledge transfer necessary for operations and further development of the Rubin Observatory are provided in a form that allows the operations team conduct the 10-year planned survey.
+The objective of this readiness requirement is to ensure that the Construction Project provides a record of the current technical state of the Rubin Observatory system and that the knowledge transfer necessary for operations and further development of the Rubin Observatory is provided in a form that allows the operations team to conduct the 10-year planned survey.

 A point of clarification: The Data Management science pipelines will be undergoing continuous development.
 Commissioning will work with a specific release of the Rubin software stack.
 The timing of which release will be used in commissioning will coincide with the readiness of the science camera - LSSTCam.
-Reporting of non-compliance of science pipeline functionality will be measured against this static release of the Rubin software stack.
+Reporting of science pipeline functionality non-compliance will be measured against this static release of the Rubin software stack.

-The criteria for completeness of this requirement will be the production and delivery of the reports list in the artifacts below.
+The criteria for completeness of this requirement will be the production and delivery of the reports listed in the artifacts below.
 These reports shall document the final state of the observatory and non-compliance as known at the time of the conclusion of the commissioning phase of the project.
-The reporting shall include recommendations for corrective measures for requirement found to be non-compliant and any recommendations for operational improvements based on the knowledge learned from the commissioning program.
+The reporting shall include recommendations for corrective measures for requirements found to be non-compliant and any recommendations for operational improvements based on the knowledge learned from the commissioning program.